Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __supplier__
   - Type: string
   - Description: Information about the supplier from which the enzyme was purchased.
+If possible, a reference for the purchased biocatalyst should also be provided so that identical batches of the same enzyme can be        reordered.

 - __production_organism__
   - Type: string